epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

 # Machine Learning All in One

-For people who don't have time but want to have a quick overview of the development in machine learning
+For people who want to have a quick overview of the development in machine learning

 # Theory and Basic Models